How to Track Your Automated Testing Efforts with Test Automation Reporting? Pitfalls and imperative features of testing platforms.

 We can distinguish four groups of target audiences for whom deep analysis and timely transparent reporting are important:

-- QA engineers.
 Using test automation reporting tools, for instance Zebrunner Testing Platform, Automation QA engineers are able to detect the failure reasons with AI/ML, rich artifacts (logs, screenshots and videos) and test history panel.
-Manual QA engineers can achieve traceability between manual test cases and automated tests, and if necessary submit new bugs to Jira.
+Hence, manual QA engineers can achieve traceability between manual test cases and automated tests, and if necessary submit new bugs to Jira.

 - QA management staff.
 Reports allow them to build specific KPIs for both the testing team and the product they test.
 Their focus is on timelines for releases, extracts from test results without too much technical detail, and general statistics (numerical and comparative metrics).
 They use various dashboard and widgets to track engineering performance (ROI, pass rate and personal statistics per each user, etc.).